pikkle/liberatosthene/README.md

 ## liberatosthene

-The _liberatosthene_ library implements a colorimetric and georeferenced points server.
-It takes advantage of an indexation of space and time based on the definition of equivalence classes, to offers convenient and efficient management of large amount of point distributed all over the earth.

-The server is designed to offer a simple interface for points injection and query through the specific space and time indexation.
-Due to the simplicity of the indexation it implements, large amount of colorimetric and georeferenced points are made suitable by the server for many different applications.
+The "erathosthene" system is designed to offers a worldwide 4D tile server of 3D structures.
+Theoretically, its data storage and management allows to take advantage of any kind of georeferenced data associated with a time through the usage of hierarchical equivalence classes.
+Currently, colorimetric points are considered in order to provide a worldwide 4D geographic information system on structures.

 ## Dependencies